 (800) 258-3862 | Contact

-Robert Hirschey, a principal with Oliver Wight Americas, and board member of Oliver Wight International, has nearly 25 years of experience in the forest products and related industries.
+Robert Hirschey, President of Oliver Wight Americas, and board member of Oliver Wight International, has nearly 25 years of experience in the forest products and related industries.
 His diverse background includes strategy development, execution, and measurement; business planning and analysis; capital investment analysis; mergers and acquisitions, and various corporate development activities.
 Bob’s experience extends to the private label consumer products industry, where he helped start up a new division for a company in the disposable personal care products business.

 Bob has held positions such as Vice President, Finance & Planning; Vice President, Finance and Administration; Vice President, Strategy; Vice President, Corporate Development; and Chief Financial Officer.
 Bob’s breadth of experience from executive suite to plant management makes him uniquely qualified to lead organizations through their business process transformation initiatives.